nparo-401/frontend-taskmaster/README.md

 * https://cdmrys6wnc.execute-api.us-west-2.amazonaws.com/dev/tasks/{user}/state
   * `PUT` - update the task's status by its `id` (user)

+### Lambda Functions
+* Java
+  * `save` - handles the `POST` request to add a new task to the database
+  * `getTasks` - handles the `GET` request to get all of the tasks from the database
+* JavaScript
+  * `getAllForOneUser` - handles the `GET` request to get all of the tasks for ONE user/assignee
+  * `taskDelete` - handles the `DELETE` request to remove a task from the database
+  * `updateAssignee` - handles the `PUT` request to add or update the assignee within a specific task.
+Also updates the history list with a new event
+  * `changeStatus` - handles the `PUT` request to change the status of a specific task.
+Also updates the history list with a new event

 ### Resources
 * Marisha Hoza
 * Fabian Brooks